-Voice Activity Detection (VAD) software is an important tool in lowering the bit rate of speech coders in VoIP applications.
-Voice activity detection also plays an important role in the control of estimation routines used in echo cancellation and noise reduction algorithms.
+Voice Activity Detection (VAD) software is an important component to many speech signal processing algorithms.
+These detectors can lower the bit rate of speech coders in VoIP applications by only transmitting when there is an active talker.
+VAD also plays an important role in the control of estimation routines used in echo cancellation and noise reduction algorithms.
 VAD is also useful in automatic gain control routines.
-Our robust VAD software algorithms support engineering trade-offs between the latency and accuracy of detection in different applications of voice activity detection.
+VOCAL’s robust Voice Activity Detection software algorithms support engineering trade-offs between the latency and accuracy of detection in different applications of voice activity detection.

 VOCAL’s VAD software is available for license in a variety of forms, including ANSI C and assembly language implementations optimized for leading DSP architectures from TI, ADI, AMD, ARM, MIPS, CEVA, LSI Logic ZSP and other vendors.
 These libraries are modular and can be executed as a single task under a variety of operating systems or standalone with its own microkernel.
 Please contact us to discuss your voice application requirements.